UltraEngine/Documentation/CPP/FileBrowser.md

 ![](https://raw.githubusercontent.com/Leadwerks/Documentation/master/Images/filebrowser2.png)

 Now we will add some event handling to make the behavior of our program more interesting.
-You can replace the entire while loop with this code:
+You can replace the entire while loop with this code.
+This will add a lot of interesting behaviors.
+When a treeview node is selected in the folder browser, the contents of that folder will be loaded and displayed in the file listbox.
+Double-clicking a treeview node will make it expand or collapse.
+Double-clicking on an item in the listbox will open the file with the default program for that file type.

 ```c++
     while (true)